Automatic stay violation - How can you win a case against creditors?

 - Attach a copy of the bankruptcy petition.

 Usually, it is imposed 30 days after filing the bankruptcy petition.
 It doesn’t always safeguard debtors from all creditors.
-Thus, creditors must file a motion in an individual case for imposing or continuing the automatic stay.
+Thus, creditors must file a motion for imposing or continuing the automatic stay in an individual case.
 Debtors have to pay a separate fee for this.
 Since everything must be done quickly and the bankruptcy judge has to preside over the case immediately, it’s best to consult a bankruptcy attorney before filing a motion.

 If it is a willful violation of the bankruptcy code, we will help you in the following ways: